View New Upcoming retreats

 Guided meditation & video instruction.

-To change the conditions for attraction and aversion, your daily meditation switches back to the Pleasure Jhana's, using the pleasant feeling (vedana) of wholesome qualities as your meditation object, to condition them as a natural tendency within your heart & mind in daily life.
+To change the conditions for desire and aversion, your daily meditation switches back to the Pleasure Jhana, using the pleasant feeling (vedana) of wholesome qualities as your meditation object to condition them as a natural tendency within your heart & mind in daily life.

 "Wishing: In gladness and in safety: 'May all beings be at ease', whatever living beings there may be.
 The Buddha SN 1.8